Applicants must meet the following program admission requirements in addition to the general requirements of the Graduate School.

 |Management of Information Security|

 A maximum of two (2) 4000-level courses can be taken as part of the graduate certificate.
-A minimum of four courses must be taken in residence at UMSL.
+A minimum of three courses must be taken from UMSL.
 Students may not receive both the Undergraduate and the Graduate Certificate in Cybersecurity.

 For more information, students can contact the program directors at cybersecurityUMSL@umsl.edu.